 Any project that needs to capture sound has to deal with noise at some point, and two leading solutions are at hand.
-The first one is to go for pre-production noise reduction by optimizing your recording environment.
-The second is to remove background noise from your already recorded audio using many tips and tools.

 What Is Background Noise?